Business Set Up

 3. Establishing a Company in a Free Zone

 Setting up a business in one of the free zones continues to be an attractive alternative to establishing a representation within the UAE.

 Dubai, for example, offers a wide range of specialised free zones, which provide the investor with a tailor-made business environment.
-Some of the most prominent free zones are the Jebel Ali Free Zone, the Dubai Airport Freezone, the Dubai International Financial Centre, the Dubai Internet City, the Dubai Media City and the Dubai Multi Commodities Centre as well as the Dubai Design District.
+Some of the most prominent free zones are the Jebel Ali Free Zone, the Dubai Airport Freezone, the Dubai International Financial Centre, the Dubai Internet City, the Dubai Multi Commodities Centre as well as the Dubai Design District.

 Free zones are geographically defined areas in the territory of the UAE in which the laws of the UAE only partially apply.
 The main incentive for foreign investors is the fact that free zone regulations – in contrast to the laws prevailing outside the free zones – allow complete foreign ownership of a limited liability company.